WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 }
 {% endhighlight %}

 In the code snippet above, we make the assumption that our 'pretend boolean' is always recorded in the seventh column of our sql table.
 This may of course be different in your case.
 All we do is to check whether the current index being accessed exists in the seventh column.
-If yes, then we communicate to the program that the item at this index should be checkable by the user.
+If yes, then we communicate to the program that the item at this index should be checkable by the user (we also make sure that we return all flags that are set by default).
 If no, then we revert to the default behaviour of the `QSqlTableModel::flags()` member function.

 Our sub-classed version of [QSqlTableModel][5] still won't understand how to handle our 'pretend boolean' properly.
-We also need to re-implement the `data()` and `setData()` functions first.
+For that, we also need to re-implement the `data()` and `setData()` functions.
 The [data()][12] and [setData()][13] are used to read data from, and write data to the sql table with which the QSqlTableModel is interfacing.

 We should keep in mind here that in the QSqlTableModel, data are stored under different 'roles' (see an overview of these roles [here][14]).
 For example, data stored under the `Qt::DisplayRole` are the data that are actually shown to the user in the [QTableView][9], data stored under the `Qt::ToolTipRole` are the data that are shown when the user hovers his/her mouse cursor over an entry in the table, and data stored under the `Qt::EditRole` are the data that the user can manipulate in an editor.
 In the [list of roles][14] you will also find the `Qt::CheckStateRole`, and this is the role that we want to (re-)implement for our 'pretend boolean'.